MDOT Urban Tree Program Grant Application Details

 Application Requirements

-• Include a list of proposed plants (including species, size, and quantity) to be used in the project.
+- A planting plan, including the proposed plants (including species, size, and quantity) to be used in the project must be provided.
 All plants are required to be native species.
 A list of MDOT preferred trees and plants can be found at: https://www.roads.maryland.gov/OED/Preferred_Plant.pdf

-• Include a described maintenance plan (I.e., watering, weeding, mulching, and long-term maintenance), the expected maintenance costs (eligible for funding), and who will be responsible for the maintenance activities.
+- Proposed efforts must include a maintenance plan (I.e., watering, weeding, mulching, and long-term maintenance), including expected maintenance costs (eligible for funding), and who will be responsible for the maintenance activities.

-• Tree planting projects require one year of maintenance plan while Pocket Forest projects require a 3-year maintenance plan.
+- Tree planting projects require one year of maintenance while Pocket Forest projects require a 3-year maintenance plan.

 Additional Information